Magnetic-field effect on excitonic condensation emergent in extended Falicov-Kimball model: Introduction

 In recent years, candidate materials for excitonic insulators, such as the quasi-one-dimensional compound Ta$_2$NiSe$_5$~\cite{Wakisaka2009,Kaneko2013,Seki2014,lu2017zero} and the transition metal dichalcogenides TiSe$_2$~\cite{Traum1978,Cercellier2007,Kogar2017} and WTe$_2$~\cite{wang2021landau,sun2022evidence,jia2022evidence}, have been proposed, with experimental observations via angle-resolved photoemission spectroscopy indicating signatures of spontaneous band hybridization~\cite{Wakisaka2009}.
 This development has sparked renewed interest in the study of excitonic insulators.
+Moreover, vanadium-based kagome compounds have been proposed as candidates for a time-reversal symmetry broken excitonic order~\cite{Mazza2023,scammell2023chiral,jiang2024van,Ingham2024_arxiv}.
 The spontaneous hybridization of distinct spin states in LaCoO$_3$ can also be interpreted within the framework of excitonic condensation, which may represent a type of magnetically induced excitonic condensation driven by the Zeeman effect~\cite{Kunes2014condensation,Kunes2014instability,Nasu2016,Kaneko2014,Kaneko2015,Nasu2020,koga2024}.
 Reflecting these recent findings, the possibility of excitonic condensation induced by magnetic effects on the orbital motion of electrons is being revisited for Bi$_{1-x}$Sb$_x$~\cite{Kinoshita2023}, offering an alternative mechanism to the magnetic field effect observed in LaCoO$_3$.
 Therefore, it is necessary to explore new quantum phenomena that emerge under ultra-high magnetic fields, particularly from the perspective of spontaneously symmetry-broken phases originating from electronic correlations.